hsf-training/hsf-training-cicd/setup.md

 >
 > At a bare minimum:
 > - You should have git working on your laptop
-> - You should have docker working
-> - We assume that you already have a CERN account
+> - We assume that you already have a CERN account or access to a GitLab instance
-> - We assume you have access to the payload tarball {: .prereq}
+> - We assume you have access to the payload tarball (see below) {: .prereq}

 To ensure that your gitlab account is active, go to